 Stroll Schönbrunn Palace

-Schönbrunn Palace is one of the most visited locations in Austria, and exploring it should be on the top of your list of things to do in Vienna.
+Schönbrunn Palace is one of the most visited locations in Austria, and exploring it should be at the top of your list of things to do in Vienna.

-Additionally the palace grounds house a lavish fountain, a gorgeous “Palm garden” decorated with Mediterranean plants and flowers, and the largest and most well-known gloriette in the world.
+Additionally, the palace grounds house a lavish fountain, a gorgeous “Palm garden” decorated with Mediterranean plants and flowers, and the largest and most well-known gloriette in the world.
 Or so the information board at the palace claimed.
-For those of you who haven’t the slight clue what a gloriette is, it’s that crazy looking structure on the hilltop in the picture above.
+For those of you who haven’t the slightest clue what a gloriette is, it’s that crazy-looking structure on the hilltop in the picture above.
 Don’t feel bad.
 We had no idea either.

 Budget travelers in Vienna will be happy to hear that the entrance to the Schönbrunn Palace is free.
 Sweeeeeet!

 Sitting right outside the city center the Naschmarkt is composed of over 120 stalls with food, drink, spices, and wares from around the world.
 It’s a great place to take a break from exploring the city, rest your weary feet, and indulge in a local or international meal, and some good ol’ people watching.